 It’s not just your staff members who could lap up the benefits of a dog in the office.
 A friendly, fuzzy face on your website, social media or in the window could attract the attention of potential customers and secure repeated interest – even if said interest is in a quick belly-rub rather than in your product or service.

 It’s easy to see why.
-In March, dogs were deemed the nation’s favourite animal in a YouGov poll (and have won ‘Britain’s Got Talent’ twice in the last five years!).
+In 2018, dogs were deemed the nation’s favourite pet in a study by CompareCover.
 Business trends come and go, but us Brits love those adorable little scamps and that doesn’t look like it’s going to change any time soon.

 “Naturally we just took lots of pics of her and shared them online.
 We gave her her own contests and we adopted the philosophy that she’s actually the boss.
 Now we have people coming in all the time and loads of people want to have pics with her and meet her.”